Jang-woo-AnnaSoft/execution-state-preflight/README.md

    └─ both clear                                → execute → executed
 ```

+Both gates end at a record.
+Neither calls the tool and neither aborts anything — `execution_decision` is a verdict written to state, and `executeIfReady` is a separate step that reads it.
+A run with no record has no grounds to proceed on.

 Gate 1 sits above everything the provider supplies.
 Move it lower and an undetermined tool's `required` fields and `description` ride into the gate with it — you'd be validating arguments for a call that shouldn't happen at all.

 ---